 Depending on the work that must be done to effectively stage and sell your home, prices may vary; however, most of the time your investment is well worth it in the end.

 How do you stage your home?
-Here are 15 tips with pictures…
+Here’s 15 tips (plus pictures)

 As practical as home staging sounds at first, many are unsure of where to start.
 Highlighting the strengths and downplaying the weaknesses of your home is an integral part of the home staging process.
 Here are 15 tips, provided by HGTV, to best stage your home for potential buyers.